The year was 1995. The place, Edinburg, Texas.

 Eight forward-thinking physicians, concerned that many residents of the Rio Grande Valley lacked access to necessary health care, embarked on a remarkable journey that continues to this day.
 Working diligently for two years, they laid the groundwork for what would become one of the country’s top-ranked hospitals.

 What is now Doctors Hospital at Renaissance (DHR) opened its doors in 1997 as an ambulatory surgical center.
 Today, it is a modern, 530-bed acute care facility that provides a full range of medical services, with over 60 specialties and sub specialties.
 It has been ranked among the nation’s 100 Top Hospitals® by Thomson Reuters and as one of the 100 Top Hospitals® for Cardiovascular Care.
-Doctors Hospital at Renaissance is currently ranked #1 in Hidalgo County and #25 in the State of Texas by U.S. News and World Report.
+Doctors Hospital at Renaissance is currently ranked #1 in Hidalgo County and #17 in the State of Texas by U.S. News and World Report.
 “Our vision from the start has been to provide state-of-the-art care of the highest quality for patients at all stages of life and their families,” says Carlos Cardenas, M.D.
-In addition to being chairman of the hospital’s board, Dr. Cardenas is a practicing gastroenterologist and a founder of South Texas Gastroenterology in Edinburg.
+In addition to being chairman of the hospital’s board and its Chief Administrative Officer, Dr. Cardenas is a practicing gastroenterologist in Edinburg.

 What sets Doctors Hospital at Renaissance apart, he says, is the fact that it is owned and managed by actively practicing physicians.
 As a result, decisions critical to patient care — for example, what types of equipment to purchase or what the nursing staff-to-patient ratio should be — are made by physicians who are on the front lines treating patients.
 “This allows us to move quickly to bring necessary technologies and high quality health care into our area,” Dr. Cardenas says.